-- Optional: 1 to 2 Tbsp fresh chopped cilantro
+- 1 to 2 Tbsp fresh chopped cilantro

-Super-easy guacamole recipe: Slice avocado(s) in half, scoop flesh out with a spoon and put it into a bowl.
-Add a tablespoon or two of jalapeño-garlic olive oil and mash with a fork or spoon until smooth and creamy (a mortar and pestle also work great and are more “traditional” utensils).
-Season with a little salt and serve.
+To make, slice avocado(s) in half, scoop flesh out with a spoon and put it into a bowl.
+Add a teaspoon or two of Jalapeño-Garlic Olive Oil and mash with a fork or spoon until smooth and creamy (a mortar and pestle also work great and are more “traditional” utensils).

 Serve guacamole in a small center dish surrounded by a bed of fresh chopped vegetables – celery stalks and cucumber rounds make great “chips,” as do slices of bell pepper and carrot rounds.

 This Super-Easy Guac also makes a delicious avocado toast spread!

 Guacamole Recipe with Lime, Spices, Herbs or Veggies

 For a bolder medley of flavor and texture, add a pinch of Mexican Spice Blend to the avocado mixture, and squeeze some fresh lime or lemon juice into it, to taste.
 Lastly, fold in optional chopped herbs and veggies until just mixed.

 Serve with fresh chopped vegetable “chips.”

 Not only are avocados delicious and satiating, but they’re packed with nutrients like glutathione, vitamin E and potassium.
 As healthy, monounsaturated fats, avocados also help your body absorb beta carotene (found in red peppers and carrots, some of our “chips”).
 You can learn more about the health benefits of avocados here.
 And by substituting deep-fried tortilla chips with anti-inflammatory veggie “chips” – you also get fiber, plant nutrients and minerals, not to mention a fraction of the calories of tortilla chips.
 So get dipping!